JordanMcAlpine1/LinuxServerHardening/README.md

 1. **Collect System Information**
    - Retrieve the following information and document it in a summary report:
-     - HostName: Executing the `hostname` command.
+     - HostName
-     - OS Version: Executing `cat /etc/os-release`.
+     - OS Version
-     - Memory Information: Executing `free -h` for human-readable memory details.
+     - Memory Information
-     - Uptime Information: Executing the `uptime` command.
+     - Uptime Information

 2. **Create a Backup of the OS**
-   - Use the `tar` command to back up the OS to `/baker_street_backup.tar.gz`, excluding the following directories:
+   - excluding the following directories:
      - `/baker_street_backup.tar.gz` (to avoid recursive inclusion)
      - `/proc`
      - `/tmp`